What was I trying to solve?

 My role and responsibilities

-I collaborated with a team of designers on the research phase of this project, and individually designed a solution for the Digital Experience.
-This was then presented to the LendLease team for review.
+I collaborated with a team of designers to interview the key stakeholders and to define the problem we were trying to solve.
+Through user research I empathised with the user through interviews, creating personas and user journeys.
+Using Figma I designed a solution for the Digital Experience and tested this with users.
+The final solution was presented to the LendLease team for review.

 Start to finish: 9 weeks; a project-based learning experience via Harness Projects.